ilcneto/plant-vascular-variants-database/data/taxa-datasets/README.md

-# Taxon-Level Datasets of Vascular Variants
+# Taxon-Specific Datasets
-This directory contains taxon-specific datasets documenting the diversity of vascular variants across plant orders and families.
-All datasets are structured using the vascular variants framework and are conceptually linked to the **Global Survey of Vascular Variants Across Seed Plants**.
-Each taxon-level dataset represents a modular contribution to the Plant Vascular Variants Database and may differ in taxonomic scope, anatomical resolution, and variant coverage.
+This directory lists taxon-specific datasets that contribute to the Plant Vascular Variants Database.
+These datasets document the occurrence and diversity of vascular variants within particular plant clades and are conceptually linked to the Global Survey dataset included in this repository.

+Taxon-specific datasets are maintained in separate repositories to allow independent development, collaboration, and versioned releases.
+Taxon-specific datasets complement the Global Survey by providing higher-resolution data within particular plant groups.
+Together, these resources document vascular variants across multiple taxonomic scales.

 ## Current datasets
 - **Fabaceae**
   Ectopic cambia (vascular variants): This includes a survey on the distribution of ectopic cambia across Fabaceae.

-## Forthcoming datasets
+## Future datasets
-The Plant Vascular Variants Database is designed as a collaborative and evolving resource.
-Other plant groups in which vascular variants have been documented may be added in future releases.
-Integration of any taxon-level dataset will occur only through explicit collaboration or reuse of publicly available datasets with appropriate attribution and citation.
+The Plant Vascular Variants Database is designed as a modular and collaborative resource.
+Additional taxon-specific datasets may be integrated in the future as new studies become available.

-## How to cite
-### Using taxon-specific data
-When using data from a particular order- or family-level dataset, please cite the Zenodo record and/or publication specified in the README of that dataset.

-### Using the vascular variants framework
-When using the concept, terminology, or definition of vascular variants, please cite:
-  - Cunha-Neto I.L.
-2023.
-Vascular variants in seed plants - a developmental approach.
-AoB PLANTS, 15(4): 1-15.

-When using the database or any of its contents, please cite:
-  - Cunha-Neto, I.L.
-2026.
-Plant Vascular Variants Database (V. 1.0.0) [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.18704993

-Users employing both the conceptual framework and the database are encouraged to cite both references.

 ## Contact
 For questions or corrections, please contact: Israel L. Cunha-Neto | Florida International University | ilcneto@fiu.edu

-## License
-This project is licensed under the terms of the Creative Commons Attribution 4.0 license.